A Bigger Bang Tour: The show

 There were five different ticket options at each concert in the USA: Gold Seating $100, Diamond Seating $350, Premium Seating $175, General Admission $100 and Side Seating $50.
 In the United Kingdom, the price levels were £40, £60, £90, £150 and £340.
 Tickets had been seen on eBay for up to $4000.
-Hundreds of tickets remained unsold at some of the band's British shows, such as the show at Hampden Park, Glasgow, though the show at the Millennium Stadium in Cardiff was a sell out.
+Hundreds of tickets remained unsold at some of the band's UK shows, such as the show at Hampden Park, Glasgow, Scotland, though the show at the Millennium Stadium in Cardiff, Wales, was a sell out.
 The first concert at Fenway Park also saw California Governor Arnold Schwarzenegger charge 36 Republican donors US$100,000 each to view the show with him in his VIP box.
 Jagger quipped about Schwarzenegger, "Apparently he's been fundraising outside, selling bootleg T-shirts and scalping tickets", to the crowd, with Richards adding, "Hey, Arnold, don't forget our cut on the T-shirts."

 The A Bigger Bang Tour stage was designed by Mark Fisher.
 Production design was by Fisher, Charlie Watts, Mick Jagger and Patrick Woodroffe.
 The show included state-of-the-art electronics that presented visual screen shots of the Stones Tongue and live footage.
 The stage was 25 m (84 ft) tall.
 The multi-level construction included balconies behind the stage with accommodation for 400 audience.
 As on the Bridges to Babylon and Licks tours, the band played part of the set on a 'B' stage in the center of the field.
 A section of the stage detached itself and rolled the entire band along a catwalk, creating an "island" B stage in the middle of the stadium.
 Unusual stage designs in and of themselves have been a feature since Rolling Stones Tour of the Americas '75.